 Global Fitness Market

 The global health club market is worth approximately $87.2 billion, with 201,000 clubs and over 174 million members worldwide.
-This is an increase of 20 million members since 2017 which demonstrates strong growth.
+In terms of fitness market growth, this is an increase of 20 million members since 2017 which demonstrates a strong performance.
 However, this doesn’t include all of the related industries within fitness, such as equipment, trackers, or supplements.

 US Fitness Market Size